lucastercas/cicd-template/README.md

 is run, there are 3 containers: the jenkins one, the docker-in-docker one, and inside it the jenkins agent one.

+To change the domain name of the services on swarm, modify the `traefik.http.routes.__.role.Host()` label.

 If you don't want to, or don't have a DNS, you can still use the service using `docker-compose` and the compose file provided, however, this isn't recommended on production.
 The services will